racwn/wp-file-analyser/README.md

 If using this script to repair a WordPress site please note the following:
 - Do not delete all files reported as EXTRA, Some plugins during installation add files outside of their plugin directory which will be picked up. wp-config.php will also be listed.
-- Be aware that a developer may of (against best practice) modified core and plugin files.
+- Be aware that a developer may have (against best practice) modified core and plugin files.
 Review them before overwriting with the originals.
 - In most cases the theme files are not scanned.
-Ensure these are reviewed manually before declaring the site free of malware.
+Ensure these are reviewed manually before declaring the site is free of malware.
 - Premium themes and plugins cannot be auto downloaded.
 Run the tool to create the wpa-temp directory, then manually copy these required files in.
-Finally re-run the tool and pass the wpa-temp directory as the second argument.
+Finally re-run the tool, passing the wpa-temp directory as the second argument.

 # Installation